docsforadobe/premiere-plugin-guide/docs/resources/pipl-resource.rst

     // The name as it will appear in a Premiere menu, this can be localized Name {plugInName},

     // The internal name of this plug-in - do not localize this.
-This is used for both Premiere and After Effects plug-ins.
+This is used for both Premiere and After Effects plugins.
     AE_Effect_Match_Name {plugInMatchName}

     // Transitions and video filters define more PiPL attributes here